 - Inadequate expertise of your doctor in that field of interest

 When your GP or other medical professional makes mistakes that causes you or your loved one harm, injury, emotional trauma or leads to other complications, then you can make a medical misdiagnosis claim.
-Your medical negligence solicitor will listen to you, make a proper evaluation of your claim and guide you through the process of making a claim.
+Your medical negligence solicitor will listen to you and make a proper evaluation of your claim.
+He will also guide you through the process of making a claim.

 What Can You Do If A Doctor Misdiagnosed You?